 Christchurch has become a rich source of sonic art, boasting a growing body of respected practitioners with increasingly strong national and even international reputations.
 Despite this, it has previously not had a permanent space devoted to this increasingly important arm of contemporary art in the city.
 With the help of CNZ and the Christchurch City Council, the Cantabrian Society of Sonic Artists Inc. established the first iteration of the Auricle Sonic Arts Gallery in October 2013 to support the further development of the sonic arts in Ōtautahi.
 This Auricle 1.0 operated through to May 2016.
 In August 2016 it re-emerged as The Auricle 2.0 with its move to The Darkroom building on St Asaph’s St. It existed at this venue until it closed its doors in June 2017 with its final Audacious Decade Festival, which celebrated 10 years of events run by the Borderline Ballroom group, the arts collective that managed the gallery for the wider Cantabrian Society of Sonic Artists (CSSA) society.

 The CSSA is a cross-genre and non-hierarchical sonic arts society, interested in providing an outlet for musicians, composers and audio artists investigating live sonic experimentation of any variety.
-We are also interested in experimental side projects, new collaborations, artists investigating the relation of audio to other (live) media, and in people who don’t yet consider they have an audience outside their own headphones.
-If you would like more details, or have any questions, please contact us.
+If you would like more details, or have any questions about the organisation, please contact us.